bluestatedigital/bsd-developer-docs/bsd-donate-api/README.md

 review queue.
 The response contains an API version number, status ("fail"), and a failure code ("notoken").

+### Quick_donate_enroll Method

+**successful responses**

+JSON status code: 200

+The response will contain a JSON object with the API version number, the status ("success"), the constituent id ("cons_id") and user id ("user_id").

+**create account failure response**

+JSON status code: 400

+This occurs when the password is missing, too short or an account has been enrolled with the same email and password.
+The response contains an API version number, status ("fail"), a failure code ("create_account"), and a description of the error ("description").

+**validation failure response**

+JSON status code: 400

+This occurs when one of the user info. arguments in the request does not validate correctly. (e.g. the user's email is malformed, there was no phone number when that field is required, etc.) The response contains an API version number, status ("fail"), a failure code ("validation"), and an array of errors.

+**validation failure response**

+JSON status code: 400

+This occurs when we are not able to tokenize the payment information provided.
+This is primarily due to the card being declined or being placed into the review queue.
+The response contains an API version number, status ("fail"), and a failure code ("notoken").
 ---

 ## Plans for version 2